Marital & Family Therapy

 Program Goals (PG)

-• PG:4-Diversity: Promote awareness of intersectional identities and contextual influences within diverse communities, social systems, and marginalized groups in clinical practice.
+• PG 2: Diversity - Demonstrate awareness of intersectional identities and contextual influences within diverse communities, social systems, and marginalized groups in clinical practice.

-• PG:6-Ethics: Educate students to apply legal, ethical, and professional standards required for clinical, systemic, and relational practice.
+• PG 3: Ethics - Apply legal, ethical, and professional standards required for clinical, systemic, and relational practice.

 Program Learning Outcomes (PLO)

-Students graduating from the CSUDH MFT program achieve competency in the field of couples, marriage, and family therapy, evidenced by the achievement of a collection of distinct program learning outcomes
+Students graduating from the CSUDH MFT program achieve competency in couples, marriage, and family therapy, evidenced by a collection of distinct program learning outcomes.

 Student Learning Outcomes (SLO)